About a year after I started drinking espresso and cappuccino regularly, I realized something strange started happening.

 - You are dehydrated.

 - You are already too tired for it to work.

 - You’ve switched the type of coffee you have – different coffee beans / brewing technique.

 1. You’ve built up a caffeine tolerance

 Probably it’s good to start by explaining what is in coffee that wakes you up and how does it work:

 Caffeine is the active ingredient of coffee that wakes you up.
-It acts as an antagonist at adenosine receptors.
+It acts as an antagonist of adenosine receptors.